fallcoder/todo-list-app/README.md

 This project is a To Do List App using HTML, CSS and JavaScript.

-I have added comments in the code at every step.
+I added comments in the code at each step to make it easier to understand.